esign/laravel-email-whitelisting/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/esign/laravel-email-whitelisting.svg?style=flat-square)](https://packagist.org/packages/esign/laravel-email-whitelisting)
 ![GitHub Actions](https://github.com/esign/laravel-email-whitelisting/actions/workflows/main.yml/badge.svg)

-This package allows you to whitelist email address for outgoing emails on your test or staging environment.
+This package allows you to whitelist email addresses for outgoing emails.
-This way you can safely test your outgoing emails without worrying about sending test emails to external users.
+This way you have control over what addresses should be allowed to receive mails.
+This comes in handy when testing on development / staging environments.

 ## Installation